heyimblake/charbalancer-service/README.md

 ## More Details

-- You are viewing service/server backend repository, written in Go.
+- You are viewing the service's server repository, written in Go.
 - A Java client can be found [here](https://github.com/heyimblake/charbalancer-client-java).
 - Presently checks the following characters: `() {} <> []`